Mauritius

 medium

-Medium reflects banking certification logistics, insurance compliance, and the need to keep remittance evidence clean across renewals.
+Medium because of bank certification steps, insurance compliance, and keeping transfer proof clean across renewals.

 Official visa / residence sources